 She mirrors and validates his view that the dishes will get clean facing inward or outward.
 That the silverware can be sorted just as easily after they’re clean.
 And that having a few empty spaces in the dishwasher is not a huge expense.

 Although she sees it differently, his view makes sense to her.

 In the process, she realizes that there is really no right or wrong way to do it – just different ways.

 HE and SHE: They both feel safe and validated.
 As a result they both are now are open to new ways of washing the dishes.

 Neither are holding on to their view for dear life.
 Neither are driven to prove themselves right.

 That’s how it’s done!

-Let’s turn symbiosis and self-absorption into healthy differentiation and deeper connection…
+But if we work at it we can turn symbiosis and self-absorption into healthy differentiation and deeper connection…